 Once we have motivation sorted there are two main functions of organizing you should know about.
 One is simply setting up storage in your home, the other is learning how to maximize the use of your available storage space.
 You need to learn the fundamentals of decluttering and how to properly store items to fully utilize your available space.
 But frankly, it is not rocket science, throw away broken items or items you haven’t used in a while.
 In terms of storing items, there are a gazillion Youtube and Pinterest tips for how to store items efficiently for all areas in your home.
 You can also find tons of useful DIYs right here on this blog.

 If you feel completely lost with where to start with organizing, you should read this blog post with 10 steps to start with organizing.
-In the blogpost we go deeper in who to follow these 10 Steps to get you started:
+In the blogpost we go deeper into how to follow these 10 Steps to get you started: